 My favorite characters other than Celia were Aunt Ana and Mirelys.
 Poor Mirelys!
 She just couldn’t pick them.
 All she wanted was somebody to love her and provide her with regular orgasms.
 After Pedro ditched her, she thought she found it with Mario.
 Now Mario and Pedro had been close friends, and he was grieving the end of his relationship with Raquel, who had run off to Mexico with her ex-husband.
 Raquel’s ass didn’t even like Mario until he surprised her by bringing her mom to see her from Cuba.
 Then he helped her get her career off the ground.
 Call a thing a thing – she was curving that man left and right.
 She only fell in love after Mario did all kinds of shit for her.
 Well this is where Mirelys comes in.
 Mirelys and he only fell in love because they were both heartbroken and lonely.
 Both relationships were doomed.

 Years later, Raquel and damn near everybody else ended up in the U.S. I stopped liking Mario’s ass when he arrived in New York.
-Mario ran into her and discovers that she has a son that is his.
+Mario ran into her and discovered that she had a son that was his.
 Well Mario was all googly-eyed and wanted that old thing back.
 He snuck around with Raquel and was hiding it from Mirelys.
 Well, Mirelys had a woman’s intuition.
 Pedro’s ass cheated on her throughout their entire marriage so she knew when the math wasn’t mathing.
-She showed up to Raquel’s apartment to extend an olive branch to her, but low and behold, Raquel and Mario were in the back room post-coital.
+She showed up to Raquel’s apartment to extend an olive branch to her, but lo and behold, Raquel and Mario were in the back room post-coital.
 I felt her pain when she found Mario in bed with Raquel.
 I was yelling at the TV.
 Mario’s coward ass didn’t even want to leave the room to address Mirelys.
 It was so wrong how he did Mirelys and the girls.

 Mario left Mirelys, of course.
 Then he had the nerve to use his son as the reason for him leaving.
 No sir, you were just trifling.
 Sure, you have a son, but you also have an entire family established with Mirelys and the girls that you committed to!
 There was a right way to handle that type of situation and he decided to handle it in the worst possible way.
 How are you just going to up and leave like you don’t have responsibilities?
 This isn’t the 1800s when you could say you were going to the store and just leave!